 Residential Life is an important component of the academic and social development of UMFK students.
 The residential halls provide a setting that helps shape students’ attitudes, their readiness to learn and overall quality of life on campus.
 Furthermore, at UMFK, we believe that Residential Life is an extremely important part of the college experience.
 Studies at the University and across the country have proven that students who live in a residence hall environment do better in college than their counterparts who choose to live off campus.

 There are three residence halls that students may choose to live in.
 Crocker and Powell Hall are referred to as traditional-style residence halls.
 Each room houses two people and there are common bathroom facilities, a T.V. lounge and a study lounge.
 The third residential hall is the Lodge, and it is referred to as suite-style living.
 The majority of the suites at the Lodge house four people in two separate bedrooms.
 Along with these suites, there is a private bathroom facility, a common area and a kitchen area.
 All rooms have a closet/wardrobe, a desk and chair, and a bureau per person.
-The University provides a cable hookup and an Ethernet port if a student decides to bring a T.V. or a computer.
+The University provides an Ethernet port if a student decides to bring a T.V. or a computer.
 The entire University campus is wireless.

 The University has dedicated staff that resides in the residential halls.
 The Residence Life staff manages these buildings and what goes on within them.
 Multiple activities are conducted in the residence hall as well as on campus.
-The Residence Life staff also is in charge of enforcing University policies (please refer to the Student Life website for a copy of the Residence Hall Guidebook).
+The Residence Life staff is also in charge of enforcing University policies (please refer to the Student Life website for a copy of the Residence Hall Guidebook).
 These policies are put into place to ensure a safe and quality living experience.

 Residential Housing Policy